-- 171 The Wireless Code permits wireless service providers to charge wireless service users an early cancellation fee based either on the value of a device financed by the wireless service provider, or the lesser of \$50 or 10% of the minimum monthly charges for the remaining portion of a wireless service user's contract (when there are no subsidized devices). - 172 CCTS reports, however, that some wireless service providers are effectively imposing additional charges on wireless service users who have cancelled their service.
+- The Wireless Code permits wireless service providers to charge wireless service users an early cancellation fee based either on the value of a device financed by the wireless service provider, or the lesser of \$50 or 10% of the minimum monthly charges for the remaining portion of a wireless service user's contract (when there are no subsidized devices). - 172 CCTS reports, however, that some wireless service providers are effectively imposing additional charges on wireless service users who have cancelled their service.
 They are not reimbursing them for the price of wireless service (for which the users have already paid) falling after the cancellation date.
-Telus argued this past June that the CRTC has authorized this practice. - 173 To provide all wireless service providers with the same information, the Wireless Code should be amended to prohibit the levy of service charges after the date on which a service is cancelled, and to require the reimbursement of pre-paid amounts.
+Telus argued this past June that the CRTC has authorized this practice.
+They are not reimbursing them for the price of wireless service (for which the users have already paid) - To provide all wireless service providers with the same information, the Wireless Code should be amended to prohibit the levy of service charges after the date on which a service is cancelled, and to require the reimbursement of pre-paid amounts.